dumbie/ScreenCaptureDLL/Readme.md

 ## Description
-Screen Capturer, capture you screen to a image.
+Screen Capture DLL Import, capture you screen to an image.

 ## Features
 - Save screen capture as BMP, JPG, PNG or JXR.